The rise in Bilbao Pagasarri is an activity quite frequently, hence the road Pagasarri be well documented.

 Way up to Pagasarri: Campa and bar Pagasarri

-To finish up the top, climb a hill behind the bar.
+To finish up the top, climb a mound behind the bar.

 Way up to Pagasarri: Treetop Pagasarri